actuallyzefe/apollo-task/README.md

 #### Authenticaion

 Under the hood, when a register request comes in, The backend hashing password and creating a user in postgres with given informations.
-On the login request, the backend checking password with hash and giving if passwords matches, hashing user without 'password' field and returning a response including jwt; `{ jwt: 'eyJ...'}`
+On the login request, the backend checking password with hash and giving if passwords matches, hashing user without 'password' field and returning a response including jwt and cookies; `{ token: 'eyJ...'}` cookies that include the token.

 #### Authorization